Brexit and data protection in the UK

 Free PDF download: Brexit Checklist

 Download our free checklist to track the key actions your organisation needs to take to ensure your data processing activities remain safe

 Data protection law after 31 December 2020: does the GDPR apply in the UK after Brexit?

 No, the EU GDPR does not apply in the UK after the end of the Brexit transition period on 31 December 2020.

-However the UK’s DPA 2018 has already enacted the EU GDPR’s requirements into UK law and, with effect from 1 January 2021, the DPPEC (Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit)) Regulations 2019 amended the DPA 2018 and merged it with the requirements of the EU GDPR to form a new, UK-specific data protection regime that works in a UK context after Brexit as part of the DPA 2018.
+The UK's DPA 2018 has already enacted the EU GDPR's requirements into UK law, and with effect from 1 January 2021, the DPPEC Regulations have amended the DPA 2018 to merge it with the requirements of the EU GDPR, forming a new, UK-specific data protection regime that will work after Brexit.

 This new regime is known as the ‘UK GDPR’.

 UK organisations should therefore align their GDPR documentation with the requirements of the UK GDPR.
 Article 30 records, privacy notices, DPIAs (data protection impact assessments), DSARs (data subject access requests) and documentation covering international data flows must all reflect the UK’s independent jurisdiction and the specific scope and wording of the UK GDPR.

 Any UK organisation that offers goods or services to, or monitors the behaviour of, EU residents will also have to comply with the EU GDPR and will reflect this in its process documentation.